MigratoryBirds/MigratoryBirds/README.md

 * Run `python3 src/machine_learning/explaining_models.py` to run MPI and PIMP for feature importance over the decision trees built by the classification script
 * Run `python3 src/machine_learning/explaining_model_lime.py` to run LIME for explaining individual predictions

+### Drawing plots

+* Run `python3 src/data_wrangling/mobber_percentages_per_cluster.py`to draw plots for percentages of shy and aggressive birds in clusters.
+*  Run `python3 src/data_wrangling/mobber_percentages_per_cluster_per_year.py`to draw plots for percentages of shy and aggressive birds in clusters for each year.

 Please note that all scripts must be run from the root repository.
 For example, if we want to run the clustering phase, we would run `python src/data_wrangling/clustering.py` and not `python3 data_wrangling/clustering.py`

 ### Jupyter notebooks